kcdchennai/kcdchennai/2023/Bootcamps.md

 [KCD Chennai](https://kcdchennai.in) is a community-organized, not-for-profit event that gathers adopters and technologists from open source and cloud native communities for education, collaboration, and networking.

 Learning need not wait till the day of the event!
-KCD Chennai has organized 2 live bootcamps to help you gain deeper and broader skills on DevOps and Kubernetes.
-It is our endeavor to offer industry-leading quality education to the community, by experts in the community.
+KCD Chennai brings you 2 live bootcamps to help you gain deeper and broader job-oriented skills on DevOps and Kubernetes.
+It is our endeavor to offer industry-leading quality education to the community, delivered by experts in the community.

-These bootcamps are aimed are imparting the exact skills required for your job, so you can excel in your role.
+These bootcamps are aimed are imparting the skills required for your job, so you can excel in your role.

 ### Salient features of the bootcamps